Hemanth's Scribes

-I’ve spent the better part of my career walking a tightrope between two very different worlds: the deep trenches of Free and Open Source Software (FOSS), and the sprawling landscapes of large enterprise software.
+I’ve spent a lot of my career jumping between two very different worlds: free and open source software and enterprise software.

-In the enterprise, it’s not uncommon to open a single application and literally feel the boundary where one team’s work ends and another’s begins.
-You can see the seams.
-The navigation isn’t structured around what the user actually needs to do.
-It’s structured around the company’s internal reporting lines.
-Everything feels like a bolt-on, because everything is a bolt-on.
+In the enterprise, you often open an app and literally feel the boundary where one team’s work ends and another’s begins.
+You see the seams.
+The navigation isn’t structured around what the user actually needs to do; it’s structured around the company’s org chart.
+Everything feels like a bolt-on.

-Contrast that with pulling down a tool built by a small, opinionated FOSS team.
-Everything just clicks.
-The navigation makes sense.
-You can guess the API patterns.
-There is a distinct, undeniable point of view.
+Contrast that with a tool built by a small, opinionated open source team.
+It just makes sense.
+You don’t have to fight it.

-I keep coming back to that contrast.
 What actually causes that gap?
-What separates a coherent masterpiece like SQLite from a sprawling, disjointed enterprise mess?
-What’s the actual variable here?
+What separates SQLite from a disjointed enterprise app?
+What’s the real difference here?

 Conway’s Law gets cited constantly.
 “Organizations design systems that mirror their own communication structures.”
 Brooks’s Law covers the timeline angle.
 “Adding manpower to a late software project makes it later.”